Mount Cammerer

 (865) 436-1200

-- click to see trail photos from this hike in Great Smoky Mountain National Park: January 16, 2004
+- click for more photos from this hike in the Great Smoky Mountain National Park: January 16, 2004

-- click to view a detailed trip report for this hiking trail to Mount Sterling: January 16, 2004 (password required)
+- click for a detailed trip report for this hiking trail to Mount Sterling: January 16, 2004 (password required)

-- click to read a trip report for this hike to along Gunter Fork and Big Creek: January 16, 2004 (password required)
+- click for a trip report for this hike along Gunter Fork and Big Creek: January 16, 2004 (password required)

 - click for other North Carolina hiking and backpacking books